What is an AirSide Pass

 Credit checks will also be carried out as a way of ensuring that potential employees don’t present an obvious opportunity for undue pressure to be brought.

-So how do I go about getting an airside pass?
+So how do I get an airside pass?

-For most employers and contractors at UK airports there will be a well signposted procedure for applying for an airside pass.
+For most employers and contractors at UK airports asking ‘what is an airside pass?’, there will be a well signposted procedure for applying for the pass.

 In general it is not possible for someone to apply on their own behalf for a pass and they must be sponsored by an organisation that has reason to need one.

-Typically the application will go through an ID centre and be dealt with by a specialist background vetting company such as the Checkback Groups Vetting Solution Centre They will go through all of the necessary checks, including overseas vetting where required and report back within a reasonable time allowing the new employee to start work.
+Typically the application will go through an ID centre and be dealt with by a specialist employment background check company like Checkback.
+They will go through all of the necessary checks, including overseas vetting where required and report back within a reasonable time allowing the new employee to start work.

 Knowing what is an Airside Pass & Meeting the airside pass requirements to get an airside pass isn’t an overly complicated task.
 It is certainly not something to worry about especially if you have a consistent and continuous work and residency history.
 You can help the process by obtaining documentary evidence to support your history and presenting them with your application.